oly-exams/exam_tools/docs/assign_exams.md

 By clicking on the checkbox below the summary table and clicking on *Submit*, you will submit the current selection of translations to the organizers who will take care of printing them and package it for the exam.

 Please click on *Submit* only when you are sure about the translations.
-You will no longer be allowed to modified the translations afterwards.
+You will no longer be allowed to modifiy the translations afterwards.

 ## Summary overview